Overview

 Plunk handles both marketing campaigns and transactional emails in one platform.
 Postmark keeps them strictly separate - you can use their "Broadcast" feature for newsletters, but it's a separate message stream from transactional.

-This separation has merit: it protects transactional deliverability from marketing reputation issues.
+This separation has merit: it protects transactional reputation from marketing reputation issues.
 But it means more complexity to manage.

 Plunk is fully open source.
 You can self-host it, audit the code, and control your data.
 Postmark is proprietary.
-For companies with data sovereignty requirements, Plunk's self-hosting option is valuable.
+For companies with data sovereignty requirements or who need EU hosting, Plunk's self-hosting option is valuable.

 Making the Choice